 7. Keep busy.
 Steady beats Busy’s arse every time.
 If you work quickly and steadily all night rather than ‘turn it on’ when you have to then you’ll do better… after all you don’t go from first gear to fifth straight away in a car do you? work smart not hard, you need to have time to have fun.

-9. Always be practicing your speed… look at every order as a challenge.
+9. Always be practising your speed… look at every order as a challenge.

 10. Know your prices, your recipes and your customers…people respect a hardworking bartender who doesn’t have to go to the till, doesn’t have to look in a book and remembers what they had last time.